Secondary school teacher claims trial to having sex with underage student

 The teacher faces 20 charges of having sex and performing sexual acts on the girl at his flat between Aug 10, 2015 and Sep 24, 2015.

 According to charge sheets, the man allegedly had consensual sex with the girl on 10 occasions at his home.
-The first four occasions occurred consecutively.
+The first four instances happened on consecutive days.

 The trial opened on Thursday with an in-camera testimony by the witness, which was closed to the public.